Alexia Paganini

-Alexia Paganini (born November 15, 2001) is a Swiss-American figure skater who currently represents Switzerland in ladies' singles.
+Alexia Paganini (born November 15, 2001) is a former Swiss-American figure skater who represented Switzerland in ladies' singles.
 She is the 2020 CS Nebelhorn Trophy silver medalist, the 2018 Halloween Cup champion, the 2017 Slovenia Open champion, and a four-time Swiss national champion (2017–2019, 2021).

 Paganini represented Switzerland at the 2018 and 2022 Winter Olympics, finishing twenty-first and twenty-second, respectively.

 Personal life

 Alexia Paganini was born on November 15, 2001, in Greenwich, Connecticut, United States.
 The second of three children, she has two brothers – Kevin and Mario.
 She holds Swiss and U.S. citizenship.
 Her father, Celso Paganini, is from Brusio, Switzerland.
 Her mother, originally from the Netherlands, lived for ten years in St. Moritz, Switzerland.

 Career

 Early career

 Paganini began learning to skate in 2003.
 She skated at Westchester Skating Academy for a few years under her former coach, Gilberto Viadana.
 She represented the United States at two international events.
 In April 2016, she won the junior gold medal at the Gardena Spring Trophy in Italy.
 In August 2016, she finished sixth at an ISU Junior Grand Prix event in France.

 In January 2017, Paganini placed fifth on the junior level at the U.S. Championships.
 Later that year, she became interested in competing for Switzerland after a suggestion by her coach, Igor Krokavec.
 Swiss Ice Skating became aware of her interest in April 2017 and soon contacted her.